IBM/generate-insights-from-multiple-data-sources/README.md

 * Now click on next and load the data.

-* Make sure you note down the table name.In my case the table name is `DASH5989.ALL`.
+* Make sure you note down the table name.
+In my case the table name is `DASH5989.ALL`.

 #### (ii) Add the Db2 connection to your notebook.

 * In your project, click `Add to project` and then select `Connection` tab.

-* It will redirect you to `new connection` page.Here choose `Db2 Warehouse`.
+* It will redirect you to `new connection` page.
+Here choose `Db2 Warehouse`.

-* Fill in your `username,password,hostname and Database`.Leave `use a secure gateway` unchecked.
+* Fill in your `username, password, hostname and Database`.
+Leave `use a secure gateway` unchecked.

-* `NOTE: You can get username,password,hostname and Database credentials by creating/clicking New Credentials from your Db2 Warehouse service instance on cloud`.
+* `NOTE: You can get username, password, hostname and Database credentials by creating/clicking New Credentials from your Db2 Warehouse service instance on cloud`.

 ## 7. Update the notebook with credentials and Db2 Warehouse table name.

 #### Add the data in csv file, to the notebook

-* Select the cell below `2.2 Add the data from local system(csv file)` section in the notebook to update the credentials for Object Store.
+* Select the cell below `2.2 Add the data from local system (csv file)` section in the notebook to update the credentials for Object Store.
 * Use `Find and Add Data` (look for the `10/01` icon) and its `Files` tab.
 You should see the file names uploaded earlier.
 Make sure your active cell is the empty one created earlier.
 * Select `Insert to code` below `Manchester.csv`.
 * Click `Insert Pandas DataFrame` from the drop down menu.

 ![](doc/source/images/data1.png)

-* After inserting ,Make sure the you change the DataFrame name to `df1` ,as shown below.
+* After inserting, make sure you change the DataFrame name to `df1`, as shown below.
  `NOTE: This step is very important.`

 ![](doc/source/images/data2.png)